AmirAli5/Natural-Language-Processing/README.md

 # Natural Language Processing
 Natural language processing is a subfield of linguistics, computer science, information engineering, and artificial intelligence concerned with the interactions between computers and human languages, in particular how to program computers to process and analyze large amounts of natural language data.
-In this Repository, I have uploaded the NLP based Project which I have done.
+In this Repository, I have uploaded the NLP based Project.
-#### The following projects are:
+#### These Projects are on the following Topics:
 1. Text Classification
 2. Twitter Sentiment Analysis
 4. Text  Summarization

-#### Natural Language Processing Core
+### Natural Language Processing Core
 In Natural Language Processing Core I have covered all the modules of NLP that we use during text Preprocessing.
 These algorithms are:
 •	Stemming